N.Y. governor confirms $1 bln economic project is subject of U.S. probe

 A source with knowledge of the matter but not authorized to speak publicly said Cuomo’s office received a subpoena from prosecutors on Friday seeking documents related to the program.
 The source said no member of the administration, including Cuomo, was personally subpoenaed.

 A spokesman for Bharara’s office had no immediate comment.
-(Additional reporting by Hilary Russ)
+(Reporting by Joseph Ax; Editing by Cynthia Osterman; Additional reporting by Hilary Russ)